bkerler/edl/README.md

 Windows:
 - Boot device into 9008 mode, install Qualcomm_Diag_QD_Loader_2016_driver.exe from Drivers\Windows,
-  then install libusb-win32-devel-filter-1.2.6.0.exe.
+  then install libusb-win32-devel-filter-1.2.7.1.exe.
   Run Filter Wizard, "Install a device filter",  select "Qualcomm HS-USB QDLoader 9008" and press "Install" to install libusb filter driver otherwise we won't detect the device.
   Then use the edl tool.
-or
+- Get latest libusb devel filter [here](https://sourceforge.net/projects/libusb-win32/files/) or
-- Use Zadig 2.4 or higher, list all devices, select QUSB_BULK device and replace driver with libusb 1.2.6 one (will replace original driver)
+- Use Zadig 2.5 or higher, list all devices, select QUSB_BULK device and replace driver with libusb 1.2.7.1 one (will replace original driver)
+- Get latest Zadig release [here] (https://zadig.akeo.ie/)

 ## Convert EDL loaders for automatic usage